 So, please engage in Model #1 activism: Use your own mind, your own cleverness, your own effort.
 Bless the world.

 And once you do, give yourself credit.
 You will have earned it.
-You will have gained a real reason to feel righteous.
+You will have gained a legitimate reason to feel righteous.
 Enjoy it.